114 West District Rd., Unionville, Connecticut 06085

 Our teachers are dedicated and well-trained professionals who set high expectations for themselves and their students.
 Teachers participate in job-embedded professional development and continually use student work, student assessments and collegial conversations as the basis for improving and adjusting instruction.

-As we strive to help all of our students achieve the Vision of the Farmington Graduate, this year our entire school focuses on the Board of Education Goal of Collaboration and Communication, with a particular emphasis on developing deep and thoughtful partner conversations.
-We are developing students’ understanding of the Framework for Teaching and Learning principle of Meaningful Knowledge, with particular emphasis on having students support their reasoning with clear and compelling evidence, as well as creating and using data to understand conceptual ideas.
+As we strive to help all of our students achieve the Vision of the Farmington Graduate, this year our entire school focuses on the Board of Education Goal of Self Direction and Resourcefulness, with a particular emphasis on students developing goals with their teachers in order to gain a greater depth of knowledge around core academic content.
+We are developing students’ understanding of the Framework for Teaching and Learning principle of Meaningful Knowledge, with particular emphasis on having students collect data to support their understanding and to present evidence of the knowledge that they have gained around grade level standards.
 These foci also align well with the Common Core State Standards.

 We are proud of the quality support services that we offer.
 We have a successful Reading Recovery program for first graders and offer a specialized reading tutoring for students in grades two through four.
-Students reap the benefit of enrichment programs such a Math Olympiad Club for grade four accelerated math students, annual programs that bring authors and illustrators to West District to work directly with students and teachers, a cross-grade reading buddies program, an inclusive student council, monthly celebration assemblies and theme days and a Sister School program with students from urban districts.
-We provide a rich program in the arts, a carefully selected, diverse and well-maintained library collection of over 20,000 books and a strings program with over 140 students in grades two through four enrolled.
+Students reap the benefit of enrichment programs such a Math Olympiad Club, annual programs that bring authors and illustrators to West District to work directly with students and teachers, a cross-grade reading buddies program, an inclusive student council, monthly celebration assemblies and theme days and a Sister School program with students from urban districts.
+We provide a rich program in the arts, a carefully selected, diverse and well-maintained library collection of over 23,000 books and a strings program with 140 students in grades two through four enrolled.
 We offer an inclusive fourth grade chorus as well as a variety of before- and after-school programs for all students.

 We use technology at every grade level to enhance instruction and motivate students.
-Our classrooms have document cameras and projector systems to access internet sites as well as project student work.
-Our parent publishing enables each West District student to publish at least one piece of writing in a professional-looking book format.
+Our classrooms have SmartBoards for teachers to present information well as project student work.

 More information about West District is contained in our Strategic School Profile, Results and Outcomes, and School Development Plan, viewable with Adobe Acrobat Reader.